heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 subclass of the `OutputStream` class that adds buffering to the output stream.

-Open the `BinaryBufferReadFileExample.java` file in the `05-java-ios` directory to see how to read binary data with a buffer.
+Open the `BinaryBufferReadFileExample.java` file in the `05-java-ios` directory to see how to read binary data with buffers.

 Here are the changes between the `BinaryReadFileExample.java` file and the `BinaryBufferReadFileExample.java` file: